hagrin/security/links/nuclear.md

 Bechtel - https://www.bechtel.com/ - around since the 1950s, working in Poland with Westinghouse

+Kairos Power - https://kairospower.com/ - entered into an agreement with Google to provide power to Google through their small modular reactors

 Oklo - https://oklo.com/ - backed by Sam Altman
 - 2024 Sept 26 - https://www.reuters.com/business/energy/sam-altman-backed-oklo-finalizes-site-inspection-deal-with-doe-idaho-nuclear-2024-09-25/ - Dept of Energy deal for Idaho nuclear reactor